 Fear of Judgement and Societal Pressure

-On the surface of things, it may not seem like you care about what other people think, but if you dig a little deeper you might find that many of your wedding day worries come from just that.
+On the surface of things, it may not seem like you care about what other people think, but if you dig a little deeper, you might find that many of your wedding day worries come from just that.

 Your wedding will likely be THE biggest party you’ll ever plan, so it’s natural to want to get it right.
-Of course you want your guests to have fun and enjoy celebrating this special time in your life.
+Of course, you want your guests to have fun and enjoy celebrating this special time in your life.

 But in the back of your head, you might hear Mom complaining about the linens you chose or one of your co-workers getting snippy about the seating arrangements.
 Or maybe the loudest critic of all is your own voice.

 Whatever the case, you can’t please everyone.
 It’s just not possible in this universe we live in.
-Maybe someday we’ll figure it out, but for now, the only people you really need to please is you and your fiance.
+Maybe someday we’ll figure it out, but for now, the only people you really need to please are you and your fiance.

 Perhaps you find yourself worried sick about things you can’t control.
 What if the weather goes wonky or a couple of family members abuse the open bar and decide to rehash old drama?

 If you’ve planned and prepped and done everything you know you can do to either prevent such things or remedy them should they actually happen, there’s nothing else you can do.
 And worrying isn’t going to make things better or prevent anything from happening.

 To worry yourself sick over things that are outside of your control is to rob yourself of the present moment.
 As Leo F. Buscaglia said, “Worry never robs tomorrow of its sorrow, it only saps today of its joy.”